ARM-software/psa-api/doc/fwu/appendix/sra.rst

 The software implementing the on-device firmware update functionality, and the credentials for authorizing the update process, are installed or provisioned to device prior to its operational phase.

-The firmware update process, and the |API| are active during the operational phase, implemented within the boot-time and run-time software.
+The overall firmware update process is active during the operational phase.
+The |API| is used within the run-time software to prepare an update.
+The implementation of the API prepares the update at run-time, and installs the update at boot-time.

 .. _sra-operation: